hausgold/grape-jwt-authentication/README.md

 the help of the great [ruby-jwt](https://github.com/jwt/ruby-jwt) library.
-This wrapper class provides some helpers like `#access_token?`, `#refresh_token?` or `#expires_at` which returns a ActiveSupport time-zoned representation of the token timestamp.
+This wrapper class provides some helpers like `#access_token?`, `#refresh_token?` or `#expires_at` which returns a ActiveSupport time-zoned representation of the token expiration timestamp.
 It is initially opinionated to RSA verification, but can be tuned to verify HMAC or ECDSA signed tokens.
 It integrated well with the `RsaPublicKey` fetcher class. (by default)

 **Heads up!** You can skip this if you have your own JWT verification mechanism.